-C. Contribute to the Development and Finalise the Multisectoral- MIYCAN Nutrition strategy
+C. Develop and Finalise the Multisectoral- MIYCN Nutrition strategies

-- (i) Draft the Multisectoral- MIYCAN Strategy based on the programmatic findings literature review, consultations, and field visits.
-The strategy should be comprehensive and provide guidance in both development and humanitarian contexts in Malawi - (ii) Provide recommendations for sectoral responses/interventions to improve MIYCAN across several delivery platforms within the Ministries of Health, Agriculture, Water and Sanitation and Education and Gender, Children, disability, and social welfare. - (iii) Provide programmatic interventions as aligned to the 16 WHO nutrition recommendations for ANC to improve the positive experience during pregnancy, including the newest recommendations for the use of MMS. - (iv) The consultant will work with the identified stakeholders, such as the Infant and Young Child Nutrition Technical Working Group (IYCN TWG), to conduct and facilitate validation with partners.
-Their feedback will be consolidated and taken into account before finalization of the MIYCAN Strategy.
+- (i) Draft the Multisectoral- MIYCN Strategy based on the programmatic findings literature review, consultations, and field visits.
+The strategy should be comprehensive and provide guidance in both development and the humanitarian context in Malawi - (ii) Provide recommendations for sectoral responses/interventions to improve MIYCN across several delivery platforms within the Ministries of Health, Agriculture, Water and Sanitation and Education and Gender, Children, disability, and Social Welfare. - (iii) Provide programmatic interventions as aligned to the WHO 16 nutrition recommendations for ANC to improve the positive experience during pregnancy, including the newest recommendations for the use of MMS. - (iv) The consultant will work with the identified stakeholders, such as the IYCF TWG, to conduct and facilitate validation workshops with partners.
+Their feedback will be consolidated and taken into account before the finalization of the MIYCN Strategy.
 The Final document will be endorsed by the National Nutrition Committee.